 I hope this story has convinced you that here on Paradise Island we are literate and extremely learned folk.
 We pay careful attention to our grammar and punctuation benches.
 We always celebrate World Book Day with stacks of book benches and last year we tried to save our library benches.
+In 2018 we took a more novel approach to World Book Day.
 For more about the book-reading citizens of Fribble and Drizzly, see who's who in Fribble-under-Par.
 And see how we celebrate National Poetry Day benches at http://benchsite.blogspot.co.uk/2014/10/poetry-please-benches-for-national.html

 The French woman reading on a bench is a painting called Femme lisant sur un banc by Henri Bouchet-Doumenq, who painted lots of women on benches and elsewhere.
 This is the own work of Henri Bouchet-Doumenq, available on CC BY-SA 3.0.
 I saw it at https://commons.wikimedia.org/w/index.php?curid=18975351